Architecture of Copenhagen

 Copenhagen is recognised globally as an exemplar of best practice urban planning.
 Its thriving mixed use city centre is defined by striking contemporary architecture, engaging public spaces and an abundance of human activity.
 These design outcomes have been deliberately achieved through careful replanning in the second half of the 20th century, with notable contributions both by leading international architects and a wave of new successful Danish architects.

 Medieval times

-The oldest preserved building in Copenhagen's inner city is considered to be the Church of St. Petri.
-Its tower, the central nave and the choir date back to the 16th century.
-The most important medieval building in the Copenhagen area is Roskilde Cathedral from 1170 located in the city of Roskilde west of Copenhagen that used to be the country's capital before Copenhagen.
+The oldest preserved building in Copenhagen's inner city is considered to be Helligåndshuset.
+Helligåndshuset is built in the late 13th century.

 Renaissance

 Over the centuries Copenhagen grew in importance and a number of important landmarks of present-day Copenhagen date back to the late 16th and early 17th centuries.
 This can also be attributed to the personal effort of Christian IV, who is popularly known as "the builder king" in Denmark because of his legacy of and involvement in large building projects.
 Rosenborg Castle and the old Stock Exchange in central Copenhagen, as well as Frederiksborg Palace in Hillerød are all built in the Dutch Renaissance style, sometimes referred to in Denmark as "Christian IV style".
 Christian IV also founded the neighbourhoods of Christianshavn, of Nyboder as well as such important green spaces as King's Garden and Kastellet.